n3wt0n/AzureWebAppSSLManager/README.md

 ## Prerequisites

-In order to succesfully use this application, you need a number of Prerequisites.
+In order to successfully use this application, you need a number of Prerequisites.

 - Either:
   - At least one Azure Web App, with at least one custom domain assigned, running in Basic, Standard or Premium tier, OR